PART 1 - Program Description

 Purpose

-Saint Paul’s neighborhoods are one of its greatest assets.
-With this in mind, state and local legislation was enacted in 1993 to allocate revenue from the city’s half-cent sales tax to the Neighborhood Sales Tax Revitalization (STAR) Program.
-Administered by the City’s Department of Planning and Economic Development (PED), Neighborhood STAR provides grants for physical improvement projects which strengthen the vitality of our city’s neighborhoods.
-Public, private, non-profit or for-profit entities located in or doing business in Saint Paul may apply for STAR funds.
+State and local legislation was enacted in 1993 to allocate revenue from the city’s half-cent sales tax to the Neighborhood Sales Tax Revitalization (STAR) Program.
+Administered by the City’s Department of Planning and Economic Development (PED), Neighborhood STAR provides reimbursement grants of $5,000 or more for capital improvement projects which strengthen the vitality of our city’s neighborhoods.
+Public, private, non-profit, or for-profit entities located in or doing business in Saint Paul may apply for STAR funds.
+If you choose to apply and require translation services for the application process, please contact STAR staff for assistance.

 Funding